awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Verification/modules/03-login-compile.md

 1. Compile the test case by typing `make clean comp comp_verdi` then hit enter.

-1. You should see the test case is getting compiled and at the end should see:
+1. You should see messages indicating that the test case is getting compiled.
+The compilation process takes about 90 seconds and at the end you should see a compilation performance summary with a header such as:

 ![](../imgs/compilation-performance-summary.png)